-We don’t want to manipulate search engines using spammy tricks and tactics.
-We want good content which answers your customer’s most commonly asked questions.
+Don’t manipulate search engines with spammy tricks and tactics.
+Google wants good content which answers your customer’s questions.

-They want the best answer to their searchers queries and if you provide this, you’ll rank well in Google for many keywords and get more traffic.
+They want the best answer to their search queries and if you provide this, you’ll rank well in Google for many keywords and get more traffic.

 Here are the six important aspects to creating a lead generating content machine.

 1. Create a Strategy and Plan

-What you are going to write about?
+What should you write about?
 Having a solid strategy and plan will make the whole process a lot easier and provide a clear roadmap for your content marketing campaign.
-Research what you’re going to write about first.

 You should have a good understanding of what your customers are interested in and what questions you commonly get asked.
-Sit down and write out all the questions you can think of that you get most often asked.
+Sit down and write out all the questions you can think of that are commonly asked.

-This will form the basis of your content.
-It’s important in this step to really put yourself in your customer’s shoes and not write about the things that interest you.
-The things that you’re interested in after working in your business for a long time are probably well above the understanding of a new customers.
+This will form the foundation of your content.
+It’s important to really put yourself in your customer’s shoes and not write about the things that interest you.
+The things that you’re interested in are probably well above the understanding of new customers/clients.

-If you have access to your Google analytics (ask your web developer or online marketing team for access), you’ll be able to see how people are finding your website.
+If you have access to your Google analytics (ask your web developer or marketing team for access), you’ll be able to see how people are finding your website.
 What words are they typing into Google?
 What pages are the landing on?

-What ads are getting clicked on the most.
-This can give you a good understanding of what people are looking for and this can give you a lot of good ideas of content.
+What ads are getting clicked on the most?
+This can give you a good understanding of what people are looking for and give you ideas of content.

 There’s a good chance that some of your competitors have already gone through this process and maybe made a few mistakes that you can avoid.
 Have a look at their website and see what they’re writing about.

-How should you present the content?
-How should you present it on your website?
+How should you present your content?
 Here are the following options:

 - Written article